aidanmorgan/fypm/README.md

 This repository contains a proposal for the **Human Content Compensation Protocol (HCCP)**, a new open protocol designed to address a fundamental challenge of the modern internet: how to fairly compensate human creators for the value their work provides to Artificial Intelligence systems, especially in a world where agentic-AI systems are able to query search engines and load content dynamically to answer user questions.

-As AI agents and Large Language Models (LLMs) consume vast amounts of online content for training and data analysis, the creators of that content are seldom compensated.
 HCCP proposes a new way forward by combining a legal framework with a decentralized technical system to create a new, equitable economic layer for the internet.

+We are NOT anti-AI doomers, in fact, quite the opposite.
+We believe that AI has an incredible potential to advance humanity, what we are against is all compensation only being in the hands of a few.

-The core principle is simple: **human access to content remains free, while AI systems are required to pay for access.**
+The core principle is simple: **human access to content remains the same, while AI systems are required to pay for access.**

 ## The Proposal